 An adolescent girl enrolled in IMB program | Jharkhand

-In the past decade IMB has been implemented in collaboration with 15 grassroots women’s rights organizations in Bihar, Jharkhand and Uttar Pradesh and has reached more than 10,000 girls directly and indirectly.
-Leadership camps have also helped create a pool of including girl sports coaches who are taking initiatives to reach out to other girls in their communities to play football and talk about gender norms, discrimination and their rights.
-This has also enhanced their mobility and overall access to communal spaces that otherwise are typically seen to be for men and boys.
-The program has also expanded to work with elected women representatives (EWRs) in the same communities on issues of Feminist Leadership, Political Participation and Gender Based Violence.
+In the past decade, IMB has been implemented in collaboration with 15 community-based women’s rights organizations in Bihar, Jharkhand, and Uttar Pradesh and has reached more than 10,000 girls directly and indirectly.
+Leadership camps have also helped expand our pool of girls sports coaches who inspire more girls in their communities to play football and talk about gender norms, discrimination, and rights.
+This has also enhanced young women’s mobility and overall access to communal spaces that otherwise are typically seen to be for men and boys.
+The program has also expanded to work with elected women representatives (EWRs) in the same communities on issues of feminist leadership, political participation and gender-based violence.

 CREA has since concluded the IMB program as originally designed.
 However, several organizations continue to take this concept forward by using sport to initiate conversations around gender, sexuality, and bodily autonomy.
 CREA supports these organizations in multiple ways and various capacities.